sachinkumhar23/Sambandha-23-Bootcamp/README.md

 # Sambandha-23-Bootcamp

-* Fork this Reposoitory and Upload The Assignment in Assignments/Assignment_1 folder
+* Fork this Reposoitory and Upload Your Assignment in Assignments/Assignment_1 folder